 I realize it may seem odd that someone who believes in relationships would go into a business in which relationships are in disrepair and kids are faced with conflict.
 That’s not how I see it.
 Helping people who are facing challenges in their relationships is more rewarding; provided we can find the best way to help them.

 I suppose the other reason I got into the family law business is because I like kids.
 I started out as a kid, (many years ago), and went on to have three of my own, (with some help from my wife of 40 years).
-Now my kids are even having kids; we are expecting our second grandchild very soon and loving every bit of it.
+Now my kids are even having kids; we are expecting our third grandchild very soon and loving every bit of it.

 What I have done

 I graduated with honors from the University of St. Thomas and with honors from the University of Minnesota Law School in 1982.